 At times we have enough children on a waiting list to fill an entire second colony of beavers.
 We have two cub packs lead by only two leaders per Pack.
 We sometimes have to cancel meetings due to lack of adult help.
 With more help we could do much more, with any less we wouldn’t be able to function.
 Please consider volunteering.

-To find out how you could get involved speak to any member of the leadership team at a meeting or contact our Group Scout Leader.
+To find out how you could get involved speak to any member of the leadership team at a meeting.

 Please note Beaver meetings need parent helpers to run every week, and Cubs occasionally.
 There is a rota for Beavers so please do your bit and let us know if you can’t help so we can plan accordingly.